microsoft/qsharp-language/Specifications/Language/1_ProgramStructure/3_CallableDeclarations.md

 Q# supports two kinds of callables: operations and functions.
 [This section](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/4_TypeSystem/OperationsAndFunctions.md#operations-and-functions) elaborates on the distinction between the two.
 Even more, Q# in fact supports defining *templates*, i.e. type parametrized implementations for a certain callable.
 Type parameterizations are described in more detail in [this section](https://github.com/microsoft/qsharp-language/blob/main/Specifications/Language/4_TypeSystem/TypeParameterizations.md#type-parameterizations).

+### *Discussion*
-Such type parametrized implementations may not use any language constructs that rely on particular properties of the type arguments; there is currently no way to express type constraints in Q#, or to define specialized implementations for particular type arguments.
+>Such type parametrized implementations may not use any language constructs that rely on particular properties of the type arguments; there is currently no way to express type constraints in Q#, or to define specialized implementations for particular type arguments.
 However, it is conceivable to introduce a suitable mechanism, similar to, e.g., type classes in Haskell, to allow for more expressiveness in the future.

-Q# does have the notion of specializing implementations for certain purposes; operations in Q# can implicitly or explicitly define support for certain *functors*, and along with it the specialized implementations that are to be invoked when a certain functor is applied to that callable.
+Q# allows to specialize implementations for certain purposes; operations in Q# can implicitly or explicitly define support for certain *functors*, and along with it the specialized implementations that are to be invoked when a certain functor is applied to that callable.

 A functor in a sense is a factory that define a new callable implementation that has a certain relation to the callable it was applied to.